 Marketing Strategies For A Single Loan Officer

 As a single loan officer, wearing all the hats, it’s easy to see how planning a marketing campaign can be frustrating as you start to realize that there is only so much time you can devote to marketing and as a result your options are limited.
 The truth though is that there are many things you can do and tactics you can employ to grow your mortgage business.
 The key is to focus on things that revolve around the relationship aspect of your mortgage business as a starting point.
+Want to see some examples of companies doing mortgage marketing the right way?

 Only Bite Off As Much As You Can Chew